Adam Waxman is an award winning writer focusing on food,…

 The original name for the Acadian settlement, Vermilionville, is now a replica town along the banks of the bayou.
 Acadian homes show kitchens built separate from houses to reduce heat and prevent fires.
 Here, we learn about daily life and the Canadian connection.

 Cajun French is reminiscent of an old French dialect, while Creole French incorporates vocabulary and grammar from West Africa.
-When English education becomes mandatory in the 1920s, all French speakers are forced to speak English.
+When English education became mandatory in the 1920s, all French speakers are forcibly made to speak English.
 Consequently there are misconceptions around those who identify as Creole or Cajun and their connections to the French language in which they’re born.
 Apart from a few distinctions, cuisines, too, are identified as both Cajun and Creole, defying classification.

 The French Canadian connection to New Orleans predates the Acadians by more than 100 years.
 As fur trapping extends down the Mississippi river, the journey home becomes prohibitive.
 Two brothers from Montreal, Bienville and Iberville, learn from the natives that the river empties into the ocean.
 France commissions them to set up ports in what would become Mobile, Alabama, Biloxi, Mississippi and Baton Rouge, Louisiana, for shipping directly to Europe.
 Bienville establishes La Nouvelle-Orléans as the capital in the area now known as the French Quarter.
 It becomes the melting pot for French speaking groups from France, French Canada, West Africa and the Caribbean, as well as Native Americans.
-Those who are born in Louisiana are Roman Catholic, and are French-, Creole- or Spanish-speaking, are called Creole, meaning “native to the colony.”
+Those who are born in Louisiana are Roman Catholic, and are French, Creole or Spanish-speaking.
+They are called Creole, meaning “native to the colony.”
 Until the Civil War, those characteristics comprise a national identity that sets them apart from the Americans.
-As a Latin-based identity, “Creole” is about language and culture.
-For Anglo-Saxons, identity is about race and ethnicity.
+As a Latin-based identity, “Creole” is about language and culture, whereas for Anglo-Saxons, identity is about race and ethnicity.
 After the Civil War, Creoles are Americanized into ethno-racial identities.
 White Creoles become American, Creoles of colour become flag bearers for Creoleness, and Acadians become Cajun.

 Creole cuisine